 For many customers, throat numbing lozenges are the first choice in the management of sore and irritated throat.
-Throat numbing lozenges contain a local anaesthetic which numbs the area and hence help with pain and irritation.
-This post list all sore throat lozenges containing a local anaesthetic available in the UK.
+Throat-numbing lozenges contain a local anesthetic that numbs the area and hence helps with pain and irritation.
+This post list all sore throat lozenges containing a local anesthetic available in the UK.
 You may also be interested in a related post listing variety of sore throat lozenges.

-Sore throat lozenges, which contain a local anaesthetic as an active ingredient, are classified as pharmacy-only products (P).
+Sore throat lozenges, which contain a local anesthetic as an active ingredient, are classified as pharmacy-only products (P).
 P products can only be purchased from the pharmacy counter and online chemists.

 Two local anaesthetics used in sore throat lozenges are:

-Dual-action Chloralieve lozenges ‘fight infection’ and numb the pain.
+Dual-action Chloralieve sore throat lozenges ‘fight infection’ and numb the pain.
 Main active ingredients found in Chloralieve lozenges:

-- Both amylmetacresol and 2, 4-dichlorobenzyl alcohol throat lozenges demonstrated the effectiveness in relieving symptoms of a sore throat in a safe and fast manner (McNally et al., 2009).
-Additionally, both antiseptic agents showed to have local anaesthetic properties (NICE, 2009 ).
+- Both Amylmetacresol and 2, 4-Dichlorobenzyl alcohol throat lozenges demonstrated the effectiveness in relieving symptoms of a sore throat in a safe and fast manner (McNally et al., 2009).
+Additionally, both antiseptic agents showed to have local anesthetic properties (NICE, 2009 ).
 When studied in the laboratory experiments, AMC/DCBA reduced the total number of viruses (viral load) caused by the common cold (Del Mar et al., 2006).

 Children under 12 years of age should not use Chloralieve sore throat lozenges.

 2. Covonia Medicated Sore Throat lozenges